-The “Solutionaries” is a group of business leaders and entrepreneurs, sensitive to social entrepreneurship.
-They demand change and action.
-Members of the “Solutionaries” all share the common ideal of building a better world for future generations.
+The “Solutionaries” is a group of entrepreneurs and business leaders, sharing the common ideal of building a better world for future generations.

 Friedrich Wenz domain (Germany) & Breitemerhof domain (France), June 2016